benbardev/benbardev.github.io/index.md

 <div style="text-align: justify"> My background is in Arctic Ocean Physics and I completed a PhD in this in 2019.
 During the PhD project I used principal component analysis to identify clusters of data points that showed similar spatio-temporal patterns of variability.
 I also built a regression model to combine satellite data into a new variable.
 Previously I </div>

 ### How I've grown
 <div style="text-align: justify"> I've undergone a significant professional evolution, transitioning from a career in ocean science to data science.
-This transition has required me to develop new skills, broaden my knowledge base, and adapt to a new field.|
+This transition has required me to develop new skills, broaden my knowledge base, and adapt to a new field.</div>
-* I have developed my skills, such as Python programming, machine learning, data analysis, and data visualization.
+<div style="text-align: justify"> * I have developed my skills, such as Python programming, machine learning, data analysis, and data visualization.</div>
-* I have gained new knowledge about data science concepts, tools, and methodologies.
+<div style="text-align: justify"> * I have gained new knowledge about data science concepts, tools, and methodologies.
 I have taken the FastAI course and the Amazon Web Services: Machine Learning course.
 These courses have given me certifications in data science techniques and enabled me to develpe the projects in this portfolio. </div>

 ### What I offer